I want to find...

 Congratulations

-If the LEDs on QEC-M-043T blink in the delay time by 500ms, which means you have successfully used 86Duino to upload your first sketch into the QEC-M-043T!
+After the power LED on your QEC-M-01 means you have successfully used 86Duino to upload your first sketch into the QEC-M-01!

 Stay tuned for more projects on QEC!